Home » Why Do Hamsters Stand on Their Back Legs?

 While hamsters may not be able to see their owners clearly, they can smell their unique pheromones.

-You can tell if your hamster’s standing on its back legs by observing its behavior and demeanor.
-If your hamster seems happy, even when you approach the cage, it’s comfortable in your presence and stands on its back legs to get your attention.
+You can tell if a hamster is standing on its back legs by observing its behavior and demeanor.
+If the hamster seems happy, even when you approach the cage, it’s comfortable in your presence and stands on its back legs to get your attention.
 This is also how some hamsters greet their owners.

 As described by Laboratory Animal Medicine, hamsters are nocturnal, although wild female Syrians display diurnal behaviors.
-This means you’ll rarely see your hamster standing on its legs during the day.
+This means you’ll rarely see a hamster standing on its legs during the day.

 Why Does My Hamster Walk On Two Legs?

-While it’s normal for hamsters to stand on their two back legs, walking on them isn’t normal.
+While it’s normal for hamsters to stand on their two back legs, walking on them is abnormal.

-This behavior signifies that your hamster has an issue with one or both of its front two legs and can’t bear weight on them.
+This behavior signifies the hamster has an issue with one or both of its front two legs and can’t bear weight on them.
 Similarly, most hamsters experience difficulty walking on their hind legs.

-Broken legs are common, particularly if you house your hamster in a wire cage or use a mesh wheel.
+Broken legs are common, especially if you house the hamster in a wire cage or use a mesh wheel.
 A hamster’s legs are fragile and can become trapped between the gaps.

-Other issues that could be responsible for your hamster walking on two legs include:
+Other issues that could be responsible for a hamster walking on two legs include:

 • Scurvy paralyzes the legs, which causes affected hamsters to hop around.